snmackay/steamTuuls/README.md

                   Make sure urllib3 is installed by running -"pip3 install urllib3"

-  -DO NOT CHANGE THE FOLDER STRUCTURE
+  -DO NOT CHANGE THE FOLDER STRUCTURE FOR THE APPLICATION FOLDER.

-  -run the program with the command "python3 main.py 'argv' " from the root
+  -run the program with the command "python3 main.py " from the root
        directory of the application
-  -argv will be your use case argument.
+  -argv will be your use case argument. -NOTE: Argv is currently depricated from V0.0.2 onward in favour of command line arguments in the application.

-  ARGV:
+  ARGV: DEPRICATED
     -'steamDB' : Generates a new database for the list of drm free steam games -'steamdrm?' : Allows you to check if a game has drm.
     -'gogDB' : Generates a new database file for all games on GOG